RyColeman/simple_web_app/individual.md

 2. Build the `/submit` page as an html form which accepts text data.

 3. Build the `/predict` page which will display the result of the model prediction.

+## Extra Credit:  Submit Text with Ajax

+In the previous solution the app needs to load a new page once the text is submitted, you can avoid this and provide a smoother experience with some javascript.
+Re-write the necessary pieces of the previous app to submit the text using jquery to

+  - Submit a request containing the text using `$.ajax`.
+  - Respond to the request in Flask, sending back json containing the model's prediction.
+  - Use javascript to write the model's prediction into the html when the ajax request is completed.